-As director of the Fielding School’s UCLA Center for Global and Immigrant Health, Rimoin appreciates the colleagues who have relocated to the DRC, such as Nicole Hoff Ph.D. ’14, the UCLA-DRC Research Program’s country director and senior administrative analyst, and Kirstin Chickering M.P.H. ’95, the program’s associate director.
+As director of the Fielding School’s UCLA Center for Global and Immigrant Health, Rimoin appreciates the colleagues who support her work in the DRC, such as Nicole Hoff Ph.D. ’14, the UCLA-DRC Research Program’s country director, and Kirstin Chickering M.P.H. ’95, the program’s associate director.
 “Kirstin and I were together at elementary school in Palos Verdes, but did not know each other,” Rimoin says.
-“Kirstin came to Kinshasa to help me set up a project for three months, and that was 11 years ago.
+“Kirstin helped me expand the project 11 years ago.
 Kirstin, Nicole and I are three tough UCLA sisters!”

 Rimoin is well-known around Kinshasa, fighting for causes such as protecting the bonobo ape from being hunted as bush meat.
 Although her knowledge has been in demand during the COVID-19 crisis, and she has appeared frequently on NPR, HBO and MSNBC, she has no plans to walk away from the DRC — even if its bloody spasms of civil war continue to displace 5 million people.
 After all, she and UCLA have work to do.
 Plus, she jokes, “phone reception is better than in Benedict Canyon.”

 When a Fielding colleague described Rimoin as “just so boss,” the epidemiologist admits, “I am very persistent.
 When I go see a local official, he will say, ‘Oh, it’s you.
 I will just say yes, yes, yes now, to save time!’
 In [the Bantu language] Lingala, I am called ‘Mama Étêté,’ or ‘the woman who never gives up.’”